SAP-samples/teched2023-AD266/exercises/ex3/README.md

 Now we can replace the stub of `getDestination()` in `RegistrationServiceHandler` to actually load and return the destination.

-- [ ] Leverage the `DestinationAccessor` class to load the destination by its name.
+- [ ] 🔨Leverage the `DestinationAccessor` class to load the destination by its name.

 <details> <summary>Click here to view the solution.</summary>